gromnitsky/antislacker/README.md

 ## How It Works

-User has a list of (sub)domains (not URIs).
-Antislacker checks if tab's url matches one from the user list & injects a chunk of JS code with a counter into that tab.
-If the counter reaches user's preferred limit, then matched domain is blocked until the beginning of the next day.
+A user has a list of (sub)domains (not URIs).
+Antislacker checks if a tab url matches the one from the user list & injects a chunk of JS code (a counter) into that tab.
+If the counter reaches user's preferred limit, then the matched domain is blocked until the beginning of the next day.

+The counter tries not to count if the tab isn't active.

 ![options page](https://raw.github.com/gromnitsky/antislacker/master/ss-options.png)